jadesoftwarenz/jug-graphql-mesh/README.md

 Uploading this file will trigger an event that runs the lambda function to load the transactions.csv file into the **Jug-Transactions** DynamoDb table.
 The data load will take a few minutes to complete, visit <https://console.aws.amazon.com/dynamodbv2/> to check on progress.

+Now you are ready to run the GraphQL Mesh Server with your newly provisioned AWS infrastructure.

 ### Edit the GraphQL mesh Configuration

 1. cd into the top level directory and open **.meshrc.yaml** in a suitable editor